 There are a number of letters conserved in archives in which Spanish missionaries complain of the lack of doctors and urge the Spanish government to send some to care for the Indians.

 Some Indians abandoned the mission after a period of time and became fugitives.
-Often other Indians from the mission would be sent to persuade them to return, or the padres themselves would go to speak with them.
+They did not like life at the missions or had committed some offense.
+Often, other Indians from the mission would be sent to persuade them to return, or the padres themselves would go to speak with them.
 At other times, soldiers would go to try and retrieve them.

 Secularization and the End of the Missions

 The missions were not meant to be permanent institutions.
-The Spanish government’s plan was that each mission would eventually develop into a town, with the same structure as the towns throughout Latin America.
+The Spanish government’s plan was that each mission would develop into a town with the same structure as the towns throughout Latin America.
 Ideally, this was supposed to happen within ten years after the founding of a mission.

 There are a number of books that provide information about Indian life at the California missions.
 The ones below are some of the works that were used to prepare this article: